 In Kingston, try Penny University’s casual dining experience, whose open-style kitchen adds to the feel of stepping into someone’s (funky) home.

 The Kingston Foreshore is a vibrant waterfront precinct offering many dining and bar options.
-C Seafood & Oyster Bar was the first of many restaurants to make their home at the promenade, and has since been joined by others including Morks, Local Press Cafe, The Dock, and vibrant bar and restaurant, Walt & Burley.
+Many restaurants have made their home along the promenade, and has since been joined by others including Morks, Local Press Cafe, The Dock, and vibrant bar and restaurant, Walt & Burley.
 Coffee lovers can also enjoy a cup at Remedy by Lonsdale Street Roasters, 38 Espresso, while Max Brenner will satisfy any sweet tooth.